-Anticipated Resources and proposed Project Budgets are based on 2024 Allocations.
-These will be updated once HUD releases the PY 2025 Allocations.
+Anticipated Resources and proposed Project Budgets are based on 2025 Allocations released on May 15, 2025.
 CDBG Program Income (PI) is estimated and is the average amount of PI collected for the program plus what will be received from the closeout of the 2010 CDBG-DR grant.
 HOME PI reflects PI as of April 2025.